vitorgalvao/alfred-workflows/WatchList/README.md

 In both cases:

 * ↵ plays the selection.
-* ⌃↵ plays without marking as watched.
+* ⌃↵ Opens the item’s URL in the default web browser.
 * ⌥↵ downloads a stream (requires [DownMedia](https://github.com/vitorgalvao/alfred-workflows/tree/master/DownMedia)) or rescans a series’ directory (useful after manual changes).
 * ⌘↵ marks as watched without playing.
 * ⇧↵ appends to a temporary playlist.
 After adding the desired items, ↵ plays them in order.
 A playlist which was neither modified nor played for a few minutes will be ignored.
-* fn↵ Opens the item’s URL in the default web browser.
 * ⇧ or ⌘Y shows a Quick Look preview on files and streams.

 If the `top_on_play` Workflow Environment Variable is `true`, the item will be moved to the top of the list before beginning playback.